TudowTwelvvy/TudowTwelvvy/README.md

 ## Hi there, I'm Tumelo Khanye👋

-- 👀 I’m interested in Software Engineering and Artificial Intelligence.
+- 👀 I’m interested in Software Engineering.
-- ⚡ I’m looking to collaborate on any exciting projects!
+- 🫡 I’m looking to collaborate on any exciting projects!
 - 📫 You can reach me here or on LinkedIn: www.linkedin.com/in/tumelo-khanye

 <!--